BURDON MOOR BUTTERFLIES AND DRAGONFLIES (Click here for full description)

 COPENHAGEN CIRCLE RELIEF (Full description)

-I have been collecting Victorian and Art Deco tiles for years, and, inspired by a pub bar in London, decided to tile my table with them.
+ng Victorian and Art Deco tiles for years, and, inspired by a pub bar in London, decided to tile my table with them.
 The table was designed specifically to receive the tiles and to fit the space.
 It is extendable, with a tiled section that folds down.
 I designed it to complement the Tudor tiles on the walls and the Copenhagen circle relief is mounted above it.

 The Danish circles table was made with some tiles left over from a project when I lived in Copenhagen, where I set up art projects running workshops in two centres for people with disabilities between 1997 and 1999.
 One of my last projects was a wall relief at Laerkevej day centre, consisting of an assemblage of circles.
 I had a box of leftovers, and I even brought back one of the glazes, I liked it so much, and 13 years later I opened it and made some more Danish circles for the table.